mathewchamberlain/SignacX/README.md

 ### Learning from single cell data

-In the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v2), we demonstrated that we could identify CD56<sup>bright</sup> NK cells from CD56 and CD16 protein expression with CITE-seq data, and then identify similar cells in other single cell data sets that lacked protein expression information, labeling them "CD56<sup>bright</sup> NK cells."
-[Here, we provide a vignette for reproducing this analysis -- training a model to recognize cell types in one single cell data set, and then using the model to identify molecularly similar cells other data sets](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-SPRING_Learning.html).
+In Figure 4 of the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3), we demonstrated that we could train a model to recognize cell types in one single cell data set, and then use the model to classify cells in other data sets (allowing Signac to map cells or clusters from one single cell data set to another).
+Particularly, we identified CD56<sup>bright</sup> NK cells from CD56 and CD16 protein expression with CITE-seq data, and then identify similar cells in other single cell data sets, labeling them "CD56<sup>bright</sup> NK cells."
+[Here, we provide a vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-SPRING_Learning.html) for reproducing this analysis.
 Note: the data used here were processed with SPRING prior to classification with Signac; those notebooks are available [here](https://github.com/mathewchamberlain/SPRING_dev/).

 <!-- BENCHMARKING -->
 ## Benchmarking

-There are several available automatic cell type classifiers (e.g., [SingleR](https://bioconductor.org/packages/release/bioc/html/SingleR.html), [scVI](https://www.nature.com/articles/s41592-018-0229-2), etc.).
-What makes Signac special?

-Crucially, a benchmarking study of [22 cell type classifiers](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1795-z) found that no prior-knowledge classifiers performed well on single cell data from any technology, and supervised models that were trained on single cell data exhibited technology-specific bias; performing better on test and train data produced by the same technology.
+Although there are many automatic cell type annotation methods available, surprisingly they have not been validated with flow cytometry or CITE-seq empirical data.
+Furthermore, [in a benchmarking study](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1795-z), all methods performed poorly in inter-dataset classification (i.e., each method exhibited technology- or tissue-specific performance bias), and no prior-knowledge classifiers performed well across data derived from PBMCs from any technology.
+Thus, we set out to benchmark Signac:

-### Pbmc Bench
+### CITE-seq PBMCs

+We found high agreement of Signac cell type annotations (generated using only gene expression data) with cell-type specific protein expression data in CITE-seq PBMCs, whether the data were analyzed with SPRING-Signac ([here](https://github.com/mathewchamberlain/SPRING_dev/)) or with Seurat-Signac ([here](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_CITEseq.html)), indicating that Signac identified immune cell phenotypes consistent with empirical data.

+### Flow cytometry synovium

+Next, we found high agreement between cell types identified with flow cytometry and those generated by Signac.

+### PBMCs technology benchmarking

 <!-- ROADMAP -->
 ## Roadmap